 You can add whatever edible fresh herbs you can lay your hands on.

 For this leftover cooked spaghetti salad I used a mixture of fresh mint, tarragon, chives, lovage and parsley from my little outdoor herb garden.

 Sure you don’t need to use that much of them.

-I highly recommend the mint though because it goes extremely well with the sweetness of the cooked green peas.
-Peas and mint, that’s such a lovely flavor match!
+I highly recommend that you add the fresh mint though because it goes extremely well with the sweetness of the cooked green peas.

 - 10,5 oz cooked spaghetti (350 g)

 - 3,5 oz frozen green peas (100 g)

 - ½ small red onion